 20. Payments in respect of losses

-(1) Subject to subregulations (2) and (3) and to regulation 22, the Director General is on the approval of the Industry Management Committee to make payments of compensation out of the Account to an owner who has suffered loss —
+(1) Subject to subregulations (2) and (3) and to regulation 22, the Director General is on the approval of the Industry Management Committee to make payments of compensation out of the Account to a person who has suffered loss —

-(a) as a result of the owner’s sheep or goats or other related thing being infected or infested with a specified pest; or
+(a) as a result of the person’s sheep or goats or other related thing being infected or infested with a specified pest; or

 (b) as a result of actions or measures taken under the Act to control a specified pest.